 A good resume is standard, which also means good resumes are everywhere.
 If you have a badly formatted resume with glaring holes, your job seeking life is over.
 You might as well become an entrepreneur or lifestyle design blogger instead, because nobody will be willing to give you a chance since you can’t even present yourself properly on one sheet of paper.
 Beyond the basics of resume writing, it’s the content which really helps get you an interview and that job.

 The economy is picking up and the power is now slowly shifting towards the employee.
-Good luck in 2014!
+Good luck!

 Recommendations For Job Seekers And Wealth Builders: